Agentless Hosts

 The file downloads to your default download folder.

-8. Copy the SSH key from the download folder to the following SSH public key folder on the Agentless Host:
+1. Copy the SSH key file from the default download folder to the following SSH public key folder on the Agentless Host:

 The SSH key is created and copied to your SSH server.